CONGRATULATIONS TO OUR COMMUNITY SPIRIT AWARD WINNERS!

 Uptown Yonge BIA, represents all commercial tenants along Yonge Street (and on the side streets immediately adjacent) from Glengrove Ave. to Orchardview Blvd.
 Business Improvement Areas (BIAs) are created by the City for the purpose of attracting shoppers to create a diverse market-place in our neighbourhoods.
 BIAs are funded through a levy added on to commercial tenants’ property taxes.

-LPRO and Uptown Yonge BIA have a symbiotic relationship.
-LPRO recognizes the benefits of shopping, dining, and accessing a wide selection of services in our neighbourhood, and local area residents make up a significant number of customers in the BIA.
-Lytton Park residents also share many common interests with our BIA: reasonably-sized development, construction and traffic safety, creating welcoming streets and preventing crime, all of which all lead to a vibrant community.
+Lytton Park residents share many common interests with our BIA: reasonably-sized development, construction and traffic safety, creating welcoming streets and preventing crime, all of which all lead to a vibrant community.

-LPRO is supporting the UYBIA’s Yonge Street Mural Project which will see the streetscape brought to life with a series of 10 colourful, interesting and engaging murals.
+LPRO is supporting the UYBIA’s Yonge Street Mural Project which will see the streetscape brought to life with a series of colourful, interesting and engaging murals.
 Two murals have been completed so far: one on the north wall of the Clap Art Studio facing Sporting Life, and the other at The Second Cup south facing wall at Yonge and Albertus.
 This mural features native plants found within the Lytton Park area!
 LPRO has made a small financial contribution to this wonderful community initiative in our area.
+Three more murals are planned for 2022!

 Discover more about our local BIA here: